joseproenca/parameterised-connectors/readme.md

  * ```typeInstance``` - performs the same steps as ```typeOf``` but provides an instance of the type, i.e., a type without constraints.
 This type can still be the most general type - it it is not a most general type, the type is annotated with ```©```  (standing for "concrete" type).

+An extra function ```debug``` returns all intermediate steps during type-checking.
 The examples below show the usage of these functions with more complex examples.

 ```scala